Perkedel/CVR_Stuffings/README.md

 - [Keycard Access Badge Lock System](https://mommamollycvr.gumroad.com/l/gxruw). **Paywalled**.
 Instead, **the hopefully same which is [Evil-Betty's Booth](https://evilbetty.booth.pm/items/4059518) one** that's included. **Wait, that was Evil-Betty's invention??** NOTE: The package lacks prefab & only copied over as a Unity Scene.
 We have simply dragged this invention (both reader & card) out to the asset & now here the prefab.
 You're welcome. <!--**PLEASE DO NOT NFT-FIZE (Private the keycard under NFT check sharing)!!!**--> a
 - [Pin Keypad Lock System](https://mommamollycvr.gumroad.com/l/yfsta). **Paywalled**.
 Instead, **the hopefully same which is [Evil-Betty's Booth](https://evilbetty.booth.pm/items/4053039) one** that's included. **Wait, that was Evil-Betty's invention??**
 - [MochieShaders](https://www.patreon.com/mochieshaders). **Paywalled**.
 Instead, **the [Partialized free version](https://github.com/MochiesCode/Mochies-Unity-Shaders)** that's included.
 Looks like the [MIT is not an appropriate license after all](https://github.com/MochiesCode/Mochies-Unity-Shaders/blob/master/LICENSE)? neither GNU GPL forbids partialisms (assuming both all features in the $0 public source code, Just binary partialism)..
-- [RollTheRed FireShader PRO](https://www.patreon.com/posts/fire-shader-pro-81534967). **Paywalled**. ~~Instead, **the [Partialized free version](https://discord.gg/construct-1024)** that's included~~ Hello? what the peck did you say?
+- [RollTheRed FireShader PRO](https://www.patreon.com/posts/fire-shader-pro-81534967). **Paywalled**.
+Instead, **the [Partialized free version](https://discord.gg/construct-1024)** that's included. ~~Hello? what the peck did you say?
 NO, many gamers had no Nitro and hence may not be able to join.
 They had to, unjoin the others, disgusting by look.
-Zumi, negotiate this order!
+Zumi, negotiate this order!~~ Discussed.
 - [Fantasy Skybox](https://assetstore.unity.com/packages/2d/textures-materials/sky/fantasy-skybox-18216). **Paywalled**.
 Instead, [this free version](https://assetstore.unity.com/packages/2d/textures-materials/sky/fantasy-skybox-free-18353) will be included, and **idk if this has reduced feature sets**, let me know. **Yes, it's has reduced number of features.**
 - [Hard Surface metal TIFF File from 3D Effect Pack Free](https://assetstore.unity.com/packages/p/3d-games-effects-pack-free-42285). **Exceeded over 100 MB**.
 - [RED_SIM Perfect Water Shader](https://www.patreon.com/posts/32255294/). **Paywalled**.
 Instead, [this partialized free version](https://www.patreon.com/posts/32252234) included.